 - Daily churn: -395.75 claims deleted from the backlog

-Let’s hope that this number is the start of an encouraging downward trend in overall claims backlog numbers, putting us on track to stay well below 100,000 total backlogged VA benefits claims throughout the fall months.
+Let’s hope this number is the start of an encouraging downward trend in backlogged claims.
+If so, it puts us on track to have less than 100,000 total backlogged claims through fall.

 Let An Experienced Attorney Help You